evmos/evmos/x/claims/spec/01_concepts.md

 An `Action` corresponds to a given transaction that the user must perform to receive the allocated tokens from the airdrop.

-All accounts start out with 1% of their entire airdrop allocation.

-There are 4 types of actions, each of which release 20% of their remaining corresponding airdrop allocation.
-The 4 actions are as follows:
+There are 4 types of actions, each of which release 25% of their remaining corresponding airdrop allocation.
+The 4 actions are as follows (`ActionUnspecified` is not considered for claiming):

 ```go
 // UNSPECIFIED defines an invalid action.
 NOT claimable